cardoso/cardoso.github.io/index.md

 >##### research: VR for treatment of children with Cerebral Palsy @ NASH IFCE 2015

-So far i've been a Mobile and VR Game Developer, App Developer and currently a Backend Developer.
+So far i've been a Mobile and VR Game Developer, Backend Developer, and currently an App Developer.

 Here are *some* of the technologies i'm familiar with: